ruhailmir/py5/README.md

 # py5
-Processing and p5 like library for python, built on top of tkinter
+A Minimal Processing and p5 like library for python, built on top of tkinter